leknoppix/Lecteur_audio_html5/README.md

-Lecteur audio multipiste HTML5 (player audio multitrack HTML5)
+Player audio multitrack HTML5 / Lecteur audio multipiste HTML5
 ===================

-En savoir plus sur le projet:
+About the project:
 -------------------

-Par l'émergeance des technologies et notament avec l'implémentation de l'HTML 5 dans les navigateurs web, de nombreuses balises et fonctionnalités ont été conçu.
+During the rise of technology and with the implementation of the HTML 5 in web browsers, many tags and features were designed.

-Dans cette version 5 de l'html, les balises < audio > et < video > ont été incluses et permettent de remplacer des logiciels tiers.
+In this version, the < audio > and < video > were included and used to replace third-party software.

-Ces dernières balises HTML, couplé à des library javascript (jquery, mootool...) permettent de controler la lecture, le changement de volume du son, l'arrêt, le changement de piste ....
-En fait, par le biais de simple langage basique web, les sons et videos peuvent être controllé.
+These latest HTML tags, coupled with javascript library (jQuery, mootool ...) allow to control playback, the volume change sound, stop, change track ....
+In fact, through simple basic web language, sounds and videos can be controlled.

-Ce projet permet donc d'héberger vos musiques et d'utiliser votre propre lecteur audio html5.
+This project allows you to host your music and use your own html5 audio player.

-L'idée est simple.
-Concevoir un plugin jquery, qui permette de gérer la lecture de fichier audio par le biais des balises html AUDIO.
+The idea is simple.
+Designing a jquery plugin, that allows to manage audio file playback through html tags AUDIO.
-Il suffit pour cela d'inclure la library jquery ainsi que le plugin audio() et d'ajouter sa propre feuille de style afin d'obtenir le design du lecteur désiré.
+Simply include the jQuery library and the plugin audio() and add its own CSS to get the design of the desired drive.

-Utilisation:
+How to use:
 -------------------

-Structure HTML:
+HTML architecture:

 		<div id="lecteur-audio">
 			<audio class="audio" id="audio1" preload="auto">